mgondan/rolog/README.md

 `sudo make install`

-I guess both of them are "cruel", so any hint is welcome.
+I guess both of these fixes are somehow "cruel", so any hint is welcome.

-3. Please install R on your computer
+2. Please install R on your computer

 `sudo apt install r-base`

-4. Please install the "rologpp" pack for SWI-prolog
+3. Please install the "rologpp" pack for SWI-prolog.
+This is needed for the reverse direction (e.g. Prolog asking R the name of a specific function argument).

 `swipl`